 Plus, there's a variety of omelets, German pancakes, and Nutella banana crepes.

 Lunch begins at 11 a.m. and offers a further sample of authentic German cuisine, including schnitzels, sausages, and American favorites like country-fried steak, a Reuben sandwich, and grilled cheese.

 Since Kel and I were excited to continue exploring the city, we grabbed a peach Danish and sweet German pretzel to-go.

-On a future trip, we arrived earlier in the morning and enjoyed a sit-down breakfast.
+On a future trip, we arrived early and enjoyed a sit-down breakfast.
 I tried the German pancake, which is similar to a crepe.

 Old German Bakery & Restaurant, 225 W Main St, Fredericksburg, TX, oldgermanbakeryandrestaurant.com

 10. August E's